sermons/filled/slides/slides.md

 + to understand the **heart** of our
   + Heavenly Father of **abundant** blessings

+follows outline of **salvation**: mini-gospel
-1. invitation
+1. invitation to share in celebration
-2. rejection, priorities
+2. fall/sin: priorities
-3. extend invitation, redemption
+3. extend invitation, fill the Father's House

 ---
 A man once gave <br>